 However, with lead nurturing, your leads are already informed of the service or product, this means they have already been nurtured to the decision stage.

 Once your campaign is established though, it will start to speak for itself.
-Automation provides the ability to quickly identify issues with your sales flow (such as bottlenecks) and allows them to be dealt with in equal speed, reducing the impact they can have.
-Automatic lead nurturing ultimately allows for content to be developed accordingly along with a smooth sales process.
+Automation provides the ability to quickly identify issues with your sales flow (such as bottlenecks) and allows them to be dealt with in equal speed.
+Reducing the impact they can have.
+Automatic lead nurturing ultimately allows for content to be developed accordingly along with a smooth sales process and thats why its so important for Building and NURTURING Leads.

 Even the experts are backing up with statistics